Knowledge Level: Intermediate

 Does this apply to power as well as heart rate?

 Both the motivational and higher body temperature factors can also potentially impact a Threshold test conducted on an indoor trainer.
-Most riders will therefore produce less power for an indoor test compared to one conducted outdoors.
+Many riders will produce less power for an indoor test compared to one conducted outdoors.
 Also, if you are using a different power measurement system for indoor training, you can’t use the same zones for different devices and should test for both.

 How can I schedule in the additional test?

 Prioritise the test which applies to the most riding you do, for most cyclists, this will be an outdoors test.
 For the second test, as long as you take a full rest day beforehand, it can be scheduled in as a midweek indoor trainer workout.
 Don’t forget that a Threshold Test is a challenging and effective training session and not just a test.